 - A bachelor’s degree with one of the approved single subject majors listed in the School of Teacher Education single subject teaching credential catalog section or in World Languages: Spanish.
 Credentials can be granted only in the designated single subject credential areas.

 - Completion of an approved program of professional education.
 (See Dual Language and English Learner Education Department for further information about the approved programs.)

 - MAJOR ADVISER’S RECOMMENDATION.
 Passage of subject matter examination(s) or waiver thereof through completion of one of the approved single subject credential majors with a written recommendation from the major adviser.
 Candidates applying for the Single Subject Credential program after August 31, 1995 who have not satisfied subject matter competency through coursework or PRAXIS examination(s), must take and pass a new set of examinations for the Single Subject Credential in seven areas: biology#, chemistry#, English language arts, geoscience#, mathematics, physics#, and social science.
 Candidates for the science authorizations (noted with #) must also take and pass a general science examination.
-Candidates should check with the Dual Language and English Learner Education Department (DLE) adviser, EBA-259, to clarify the appropriate means for satisfaction of the subject matter competency requirement.
+Candidates should check with the Dual Language and English Learner Education Department (DLE) adviser, LH-259, to clarify the appropriate means for satisfaction of the subject matter competency requirement.

 - Demonstrated knowledge of principles and provisions of United States Constitution through successful completion of three-unit college level course or examination.
 Courses are listed in General Catalog section on “Graduation Requirements ,” IV.
 American Institutions Requirement.

 - Passage of California Basic Educational Skills Test (CBEST).

 - Completion of an approved fifth year program (a minimum of 30 upper division or graduate-level postbaccalaureate units).